hoangduytran/blender-manual/manual/advanced/extensions/getting_started.rst

    #
    # [permissions]
    # network = "Need to sync motion-capture data to server"
-   # file = "Import/export FBX from/to disk"
+   # files = "Import/export FBX from/to disk"
    # clipboard = "Copy and paste bone transforms"

    # Optional: build setting.